 Orthodontic Headgear Lessens Orthodontic Treatment Time

-There is also a reverse pull headgear designed to bring the upper jaw and teeth forward and is typically used for correction of an under bite or when the upper jaw is under developed.
-The headgear portion of the orthodontic treatment may be limited and not be necessary the full length of the orthodontic treatment, but it can certainly make it faster and may lessen the need for possible orthognathic surgery for mandibular advancement or maxillary reduction.
+There is also a reverse pull headgear designed to bring the upper jaw and teeth forward.
+It is typically used for correction of an under bite or when the upper jaw is under developed.
+The headgear portion of the orthodontic treatment may be limited and not be necessary in the full length of the orthodontic treatment.
+However, it can certainly make the treatment faster and may lessen the need for possible orthognathic surgery for mandibular advancement or maxillary reduction.
 This is huge in the overall treatment plan if surgery can be avoided.

 According to the American Association of Orthodontists, “headgear is the general name for a type of external appliance that applies specific forces to guide the growth of your face and jaw.”
 Orthodontists use them in special cases where your teeth need to move into a position that is not possible with orthodontic brackets, wires, or clear retainers found in routine orthodontic care.
 Because these braces consist of wires that engage both the inside and outside of the mouth, you or your child may feel like it looks strange.
-But it is used by orthodontists very often and for a common purpose–and it’s a necessary part of the beautiful end result.
+But orthodontists use it very often and for a common purpose–and it’s a necessary part of the beautiful end result.

 There are also basically two types of headgear.
 One is the facebow and the other is the J hook.
 The facebow has a single strap which attaches to the braces in your mouth and goes around your neck.
 The J hook also has a wire that attaches to your braces, and fits over your head as well as behind your neck.
-Actually, the headgear creates extra anchorage which often decreases the amount of time the patient spends wearing braces and also improves the end result.
+Actually, the headgear creates extra anchorage.
+This often decreases the amount of time the patient spends wearing braces and also improves the end result.

 Life Member of American Dental Association, Emeritus Fellow of Academy of General Dentistry, American Association of Implant Dentistry